A Hilbert bundle description of differential K-theory: Introduction

 The paper has an appendix in which we prove a formula for the Chern character of a superconnection in relative cohomology.
 There is an application to eta forms.

 More detailed descriptions of the content of the paper appear at the beginnings of the sections.

 We thank Dan Freed for discussions about superconnections and differential $K$-theory, and for comments on an earlier version of this paper.
 We thank Jean-Pierre Bourguignon and Alan Weinstein for telling us about diffeology.
+We also thank the referees for helpful comments.